What is CleanPowerSF?

 Have your PG&E account number handy and visit cleanpowersf.org to enroll now for SuperGreen service.
 You must be the customer of record on the PG&E account in order to enroll.

-We are still finalizing our enrollment plans.
 We will inform residents and businesses before CleanPowerSF begins enrolling customers in their neighborhoods.
 If you reside in one of those neighborhoods, do nothing and you will receive CleanPowerSF's cleaner energy.
 It's that simple.
 If your neighborhood is not yet targeted for automatic enrollment, you can sign up at cleanpowersf.org

 Do I have to participate in CleanPowerSF?
 How can I opt-out?